Top 5 Low-Code / No-Code Data Integration Features for Data Teams

 Similarly, multiple small automations (such as autofill) can add up to great time savings.
 These should be driven by automatically harvested metadata – for example from API or database catalogs.

-In order to gain confidence and reliability, LCNC platforms should include features such as:
+In order to gain confidence and reliability, LCNC data integration platforms should include features such as:

-- Proactive alerting, when conditions indicate that a job is likely to fail
+- Proactive alerting, when conditions indicate that a data job is likely to fail

 - Cost and runtime forecasting